This policy applies to information I collect about:

 People who contact me

 Contacting me may include emailing me, texting me, calling me, filling out the contact form, or filling out any other form on my website.
 By filling in the contact form or sending me an email with your personal data, you authorise this website and me to use these details for the purpose of replying to requests for information, quotes or any other kind of request as indicated in the email or by filling out the contact form.

 Any email sent to me, including any attachments, may be monitored and used by me for reasons of security.
 Email monitoring or blocking software may also be used.

-Clients are considered all individuals that are users of my psychotherapy, counselling or supervision services unless specifically stated otherwise.
+Clients are considered all individuals that are users of my psychotherapy, counselling, supervision, training, consultancy or any other services unless specifically stated otherwise.
 Psychotherapy and counselling may also be referred to under a common term of ‘therapy’.

 Personal information that I obtain